 - Install interconnected smoke alarms, so when one sounds, they all sound.

-- Use combination alarms, which detects two types of fires – smoldering and flaming.
+- Use combination alarms, which detects smoldering and flaming fires.

-- Test your smoke alarms once a month, even if you have a 10-year battery or they’re hardwired, to make sure they are in good-working order.
+- Test your smoke alarms once a month to make sure they are working properly.

 - Change the batteries when the alarms indicate.